zhea-n0x/zhea-n0x/README.md

 <p></p>

-:wave: Hi, I'm a multi-talented in the tech and sports.
+:wave: Hi, I'm a tech-enthusiast and loves sports.
 Mostly working on JavaScript with a cup of ☕, strong in Backend such as NodeJS, Sequelize, SQL, and noSQL such as mongoDB.
-Familiar with Linux, VM Server, and also working on IoT for KMIPN (Kompetisi Mahasiswa Indonesia Politeknik Nasional) and get <strong>Best Implementation</strong> title in that competition.
+Familiar with Linux, VM Server, and have also worked on IoT for KMIPN (Kompetisi Mahasiswa Indonesia Politeknik Nasional) and get <strong>Best Implementation</strong> title in that competition.

 <!--
 **zhea-n0x/zhea-n0x** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.